Phonon scattering in quasicrystalline i-Al_{72}Pd_{19.5}Mn_{8.5}: A study of the low-temperature thermal conductivity: Results and Discussion

-In Eq. (\ref{eq:Debye}) the different phonon scattering processes are incorporated in the relaxation time $\tau(x)$.
+In equation (\ref{eq:Debye}) the different phonon scattering processes are incorporated in the relaxation time $\tau(x)$.
 As usual, we assume that Matthiessen's rule is valid, and the mutual independence of the scattering processes is reflected in

-where $\tau_{i}$ is a scattering rate related with the $i$-th scattering channel.
-At the lowest temperatures reached in our experiment, the Casimir scattering (i.e. scattering at sample boundaries) dominates in the total phonon relaxation rate.
-In that case the phonon flow between two collisions is diffusive and the corresponding scattering rate is given by the phonon mean free path $l$ and the average sound velocity $\overline{v}$ by
+where $\tau^{-1}_{i}$ is a scattering rate related to the $i$-th scattering channel.
+At the lowest temperatures reached in our experiment, the Casimir scattering, i.e., scattering of phonons at sample boundaries may contribute significantly to the total phonon relaxation rate.
+The corresponding scattering rate is given by the phonon mean free path $l$ and the average sound velocity $\overline{v}$ by